 For example, if your program is named sniff-glue, the derived variable name would be sniff_glue_SOURCES, not sniff-glue_SOURCES.
-Similarly the sources for a library named libmumble++.a should be listed in the libmumble___a_SOURCES variable.

 The strudel is an addition, to make the use of Autoconf substitutions in macro names less obfuscating.

 2.5 Variables reserved for the user